and conceal spots

 If all else fails, fake it

 Sometimes a stubborn pimple will stick out, no matter how much concealer you put on it.
 If you’re feeling self-conscious about it, you can always try Ana’s trick of disguising it as a beauty spot.
-Use an eyebrow pencil or eyeliner pen to colour it in a dark shade and carry it off as a birthmark.
-It might sound bizarre, but if you’ve got a big event and wearing makeup is your only option it’s a handy trick that can help you out in a pinch.
+Use an eyebrow pencil or eyeliner pen to colour the spot in a dark shade and carry it off as a birthmark.
+It might sound bizarre, but if you’ve got a big event and wearing makeup is your only option it’s a handy trick for covering spots that can help you out in a pinch.

 But it doesn't matter if you can't 'fix' it all

-We hope you’ve learnt some tips on how to conceal blemishes in this article, but please remember your spots are far more noticeable to you than anyone else.
+We hope you’ve learnt some tips on how to conceal blemishes and cover spots using makeup in this article, but please remember your spots are far more noticeable to you than anyone else.
 We always tend to focus on our flaws, while others rarely notice them.
 Makeup should always be fun and never used as a mask.
 Real skin is beautiful and normal, and you should never be ashamed to go bare-faced.